my playbench in the workground

 I entered this game as a video game newbie, searching for both a reprieve from anxiety and an alternative site for structural life and art-making.
 On May 17th, 2020, I landed on my very own "virtual island" for the first time and began my getaway adventure in the world of Animal Crossing.
 On May 21st, the fifth day I was in the game, I decided to start an Excel data table as a game log to document my game acts and activities in the game, primarily as a way of keeping track during a time when days had melted into a shapeless slurry.
 In this log, I recorded the time I spent in the game and all sorts of gaming activities, including non-player characters I interacted with, fish and insects I caught, fruits I picked, game currencies I earned and spent, trips I made to other gamers' islands, items I crafted or traded, gifts I received, etc.

-[updated] In the end, I played the game for one whole year (365 days) without missing one single day.
+In the end, I played the game for one whole year (365 days) without missing one single day.
 Thus, I have one whole year of my gaming data documented on the spreadsheet.
+When looking back at my game log these days, I noticed that some patterns started to emerge, and I became curious about these patterns and about potential meanings, motivations, and implications hidden behind them.

 Primarily working as a sculptor in my studio practice, I started to create sculptural objects to help me explore and understand my gaming patterns and present my discoveries.
 In a way, I am using these objects to construct a system or a network that enables me to reiterate my gaming experience using my own artistic language and to contemplate the connections between my idiosyncratic narratives and the world beyond the game.
 I am also using these objects to help me better understand my role and position as an artist living and working in a world where we are all constantly navigating back and forth between digital and physical contexts.